Horst-Eberhard Richter: Life

 Horst-Eberhard Richter was born in Berlin as the only child of the engineer Otto Richter and his wife Charlotte and grew up as an only child.
 He describes his mother as a very emotional woman who clung strongly to him.
 His father was a successful engineer, head of a Siemens plant and author of a standard reference book on precision mechanics.
 Richter himself experienced his father as a quiet, introverted brooding man.
 Richter was a member of the Hitler Youth and the Reich Labour Service.

 After his school-leaving examination in 1941, Horst-Eberhard Richter was drafted into the Wehrmacht.
-In 1942, he served as a gunner in an Artillery Troop of the Wehrmacht and Waffen-SS on the Easter front.
+In 1942, he served as a gunner in an Artillery Troop of the Wehrmacht and Waffen-SS on the Eastern front.
 In 1943, he was able to transfer to the medical corps.
 In 1945, he was deployed in the Italian campaign, where he deserted shortly before the end of the war and hid in a refuge in the Alps.
 There, French occupation soldiers tracked him down and suspected him of being a Nazi Freischar in hiding, a so-called Werwolf and held him for four months in an old Innsbruck prison until a French court-martial released him.
 After returning home to Germany, he learned that his parents had been murdered by Soviet soldiers months after the end of the war.

 In 1946, Richter met Bergrun Luckow, who was married and pregnant at the time.
 After their divorce, Richter and Luckow married a year later.
 After Luckow's first husband agreed, Richter adopted the daughter and they had another son and daughter.